 Maintaining Compliance And Best Practices

 Always include a visible unsubscribe link in every email.
-Respecting your subscribers’ preferences builds long-term goodwill and keeps you compliant with global email regulations like GDPR and CAN-SPAM.
+Respecting your subscribers’ preferences fosters long-term goodwill and ensures compliance with global email regulations, such as GDPR and CAN-SPAM.

 Ensure your email service provider supports opt-in tracking, list segmentation, and reporting.
 Popular platforms like ConvertKit, MailerLite, and ActiveCampaign offer robust tools for affiliate marketers.

 Avoid using deceptive subject lines or misleading promises.
 Set expectations clearly at the point of signup.
-Let readers know what they will receive and how often.
+Inform readers about what they can expect and how frequently they will receive it.
 That clarity improves trust and reduces complaints.

 Lastly, always disclose affiliate relationships when relevant.
 Transparency not only meets legal requirements but also enhances trust.
 Your subscribers will appreciate your honesty.